The Fibonacci retracement tool is one of the essential tools that every professional trader must know about.

 In the chart below, we placed a stop-loss near the recent low from the entry point at the 78.6% level and set our profit targets when the price approached the following Fibonacci level at 38.2%.

-There are many strategies to use in combination with Fibonacci retracement lines.
+There are several strategies that can be used in combination with Fibonacci retracement levels.
 Basically, you can combine Fibonacci ratios with any strategy you wish to implement in the markets – swing trading strategy, day trading, scalp trading strategy, and even position trading.

 1. Range Trading with the Fibonacci Retracement Tool